bvibber/ogv.js/readme.md

 *WebGL drawing acceleration*

-Accelerated YCbCr->RGB conversion and drawing can be done in WebGL on supporting browsers (Firefox, Chrome, IE 11 update 1, Edge, and Safari for iOS 8 & OS X 10.9), and is enabled by default if available.
+Accelerated YCbCr->RGB conversion and drawing can be done in WebGL on supporting browsers (Firefox, Chrome, IE 11, Edge, and Safari for iOS 8 & OS X 10.9), and is enabled by default if available.

 WebGL noticeably improves playback performance at HD and SD resolutions.

-IE 10 and early versions of IE 11 do not support luminance textures; there used to be some code to work around by packing RGBA textures that but it's been removed to simplify things.
+Early versions of IE 11 do not support luminance or alpha textures, and in IE 11 update 1 and Edge they are still unexpectedly slow.
+As a workaround, on IE and Edge the data is packed into RGBA textures for faster texture upload and unpacked in the shader.
 See [GPU acceleration page](https://github.com/brion/ogv.js/wiki/GPU-acceleration) for more info.

 ## Difficulties